-All Graham & Brown wallpapers are easy to install, whether you hire a decorator, or choose to do the task yourself.
+You can relax.
+All Graham & Brown wallpapers are easy to install, whether you hire a decorator or choose to do the task yourself.

-This is because they are printed on what is often referred to as, paste the wall wallpaper.
+This is because they are printed on what is often referred to as "paste-the-wall" wallpaper.
 This is the easiest way of hanging wallpaper right now – and all our papers have this technology, including our murals.
 In this article, we will look at everything you need, from the tools you'll need to hang wallpaper to how to get a perfect finish around fiddly parts such as sockets and light switches.

 Our wallpaper has a special backing paper, which means it doesn’t expand when wet.
-This means unlike traditional wallpaper you don't need to soak it and the paste can go straight on the wall so there’s no need for a pasting table, cutting decorating time in half.
-Wallpaper hangs dry from the roll so it’s easier to cut (unlike cutting wet paper!).
+This means that, unlike traditional wallpaper, you don't need to soak it, and the paste can go straight on the wall.

 Clean damp cloth - to clean off any paste on wallpaper surface or smooth seams